-Since originally posted, WSJT-X v2.3.0-rc2 was released, adding a feature that simplifies this process as described below.
-Note that most of this post was written soon after "rc1" had become available.
+Since originally posted, WSJT-X v2.3.0-rc2 was released, adding a feature to the "JT9" executable that simplifies this process (the "-F" parameter) as described below.
+Note that most of this post was originally written soon after "rc1" had become available.

 * * *

 As a heavy user of K1JT's WSPR and operating on the 2200 and 630 meter bands, I have noted with interest the introduction of the "FST4W" mode in the recent (v2.3.0-rc1) wsjt-x release.
 Operating using the same detection bandwidth as WSPR (when FST4W is operated in the 120 second mode) it offers a theoretical 1.4dB improvement in detection sensitivity.

 Being involved with wsprdaemon (link to that project here ) - an open-source project that automates and optimizes reception of WSPR signals on all bands, particularly if multiple receivers/antennas are used - we have been watching this development with interest, particularly since FST4W has the likelihood of supplanting conventional WSPR operation, especially on the lowest amateur bands (2200, 630 and possibly 160 meters) where minimal of Doppler shift is expected.

 Internally, WSJT-X uses the subordinate wsprd program as the decoding (and encoding) engine.
 As a stand-alone program, the wsprd executable code may be invoked with a command line to decode signals contained within a .wav file that was captured during the standard two minute interval - aligned with even UTC minutes - and produce a text file containing the decoded signals.